RakelMacedo/RakelMacedo/README.md

 ### :space_invader: &nbsp;About Me

-&nbsp;&nbsp;&nbsp; 💪 &nbsp;Currently doing physiotherapy in search of recovering the movement of my hand due to a surgery performed.
-Returning to programming and continuing my career and studies little by little with great enthusiasm and determination.\
+&nbsp;&nbsp;&nbsp; 💪 &nbsp;Fully recovered from the surgery I had on my hand.
+I am actively back in programming continuing my career and studies with great enthusiasm and determination.\
 &nbsp;&nbsp;&nbsp;:computer: &nbsp;Love for technology, creation and innovation.\
 &nbsp;&nbsp;&nbsp;🧮 &nbsp;Passionate with problem solving.\
 &nbsp;&nbsp;&nbsp;👨‍👩‍👧‍👦 &nbsp;I love participating in technology workshops and events that pique my interest.\